nemu-cpp/nemu/README.md

 # Project Status

-This project is intended for use by its author only.
+This project is in early development and not ready for public use yet.

 # Usage